Sheshiyer/Appdesign/docs/storyboard/Vibrasonix_Storyboard_Flow.md

 **Initial State:**
 - Person with headphones image fills most of screen
 - Copy "Sound can literally change your mind" prominently displayed
+- Supporting copy "Experience the power of vibroacoustic therapy and PEMF technology"
 - Continue button at bottom with subtle pulsing effect

 **User Interactions:**